celestialturnip/FACEPONG/DEVLOG.md

 Additionally, I first tried using the Tilemap node for any objects that also required collisions - for example, the gravestones in the graveyard.
 However, since the sprite's aren't complete rectangles, I wasn't sure if there is a way to add CollisionPolygon2D to tiles in a TileMap.
 As a result, I ended up just creating StaticBody2Ds for any obstacle I place on the level.

+# Day 6 = 2021/08/12
+Short update: I added a new level (river forest), added a new enemy (octopus), and added some level selection to the main menu.

+There's some duplicate code shared between both the Ghost and Octopus enemies.
+I think I can definitely refactor how they fade in to appear and fade out to disappear by creating some AnimationPlayer that has two animations: fade_in and fade_out.
+Then I can re-use this component on any enemies within my game.
+For now, I'll leave it as is but I've added it to my backlog for next week.